Everyone welcome! UTCMP band members range in age from 10 to 80+

 Note: there are no auditions required for Beginning Band and Concert Band.

 Each player is required to pay an annual membership fee of $180 which contributes to the annual operating costs of the program.
 Please note that there is an additional $40 fee for Beginning Band to offset the cost of the extensive tutorial sessions and you will also be required to purchase an ensemble book that has been written for your instrument.
 Whilst there is no compulsory private tuition expected, it is highly recommended.
 A music folder will be provided to you so you can practise at home.

 University of Tasmania Auditorium (Room A107) located in “A Block” situated at Newnham Drive, Newnham, Launceston – number 13 on this campus map.

 Ample free parking is available after business hours.

 What type of music will I be playing?

 The programme owns an extensive repertoire of musical arrangements.
 During rehearsal time ensembles will play music that ranges in style from hymns to contemporary movie scores.
 Our repertoire includes music by composers such as Ralph Vaughan Williams, Gustav Holst, George Gershwin, Vaclav Nelhybel, Brian Hogg and Percy Grainger to name just a few.

 Musical rhythm and notation will be taught as well as guidance in tuning, pitch and basic music theory.

 Duration: Varies between 1.5 hours and 2.5 hours, including a short break with time to chat and have a cuppa.

-Members are expected to attend all rehearsals and concerts.
+Members are expected to attend all rehearsals and concerts and you are expected to commit to guided frequent home practise.
+This is essential for your success.
+Rehearsals are for ensemble learning whereas home practise is a time for you to develop skills on your instrument.
 Band members depend on each other for productive rehearsals and to perform successfully at concerts where each player’s full participation is required.